sebryk/quickdrawing-react-app/README.md

 # Quickdrawing

 **Quickdrawing** is a prototype web application designed specifically for artists.
 Regardless of your skill level, whether you're a newbie or already proficient, this app allows users to create fast and dynamic sketches from a vast library of high-quality images sourced from an external API.
+Available only for tablets and desctops

 ## Features